paulsalinas/PerformanceReview/README.md

 * the app maintains 3 routes using react-router:
   * /admin - for admin view
-  * /login - to allow the user to navigate to a particular user's feedback page
+  * /login - to allow the user to navigate to a particular user's feedback page by entering 'firstName' and 'lastName'
   * /feedback/:employeeId - the feedback view for the particular employee id

 * for each route we have a container component which 'injects' remote datasource behaviours to the inner presentational components